Random networks with sublinear preferential attachment: The giant component: The exploration process

-The exploration of the minimal vertex $n$ in the set $\mathfrak a$ may only fail for one of the following reasons: \begin{itemize} \item [(Ia)] the vertex $n$ has left descendants in $\mathfrak d$, \item [(Ib)] the vertex $n$ has left descendants which themselves have right descendants in $\mathfrak d$, or \item[(II)] the vertex $n$ has right descendants in $\mathfrak a\cup \mathfrak d$. \end{itemize} Indeed, if (Ia) and (Ib) do not occur then the exploration to the left ends neither in state (E1) nor (E2), and if (II) does not happen the exploration to the right does not fail.
+The exploration of the minimal vertex $n$ in the set $\mathfrak a$ may only fail for one of the following reasons: \begin{longlist}[(Ib)] \item[(Ia)] the vertex $n$ has left descendants in $\mathfrak d$, \item[(Ib)] the vertex $n$ has left descendants which themselves have right descendants in $\mathfrak d$ or \item[(II)] the vertex $n$ has right descendants in $\mathfrak a\cup \mathfrak d$. \end{longlist} Indeed, if (Ia) and (Ib) do not occur, then the exploration to the left ends neither in state (E1) nor (E2), and if (II) does not happen, the exploration to the right does not fail.